• Skip to primary navigation

 • Turn this eggless mayonnaise into a creamy vegan fry sauce.

-• Freshly chopped herbs, such as dill or rosemary.
+• Freshly chopped herbs, such as dill or rosemary or minced garlic.
 I like to add these at the beginning (only a small tsp).
-For garlic, I much prefer to make the best traditional Lebanese garlic sauce toum recipe.

 • Spices such as paprika, chili flakes, or turmeric.
 Again add this as the beginning.